 c.)
 Audit Committee Meetings and Attendance-

-During the Financial Year 2018-19, 5(Five) meetings of the Audit Committee were held.
+During the Financial Year 2021-22, 4(four) meetings of the Audit Committee were held.
 The necessary quorum was present in all the meetings.
 The Audit Committee Meetings are usually held at the registered office of the Company.
 The dates of the meetings are:

 The table below provides the attendance of the Audit Committee members:

 |Name||Position||Category||No. of Audit Committee Held||Meeting during the year Attended|